 Closed Circuit Television (CCTV): All CYS program facilities utilize a comprehensive video surveillance system.
+In the spring of 2022 USAG Stuttgart CYS programs will have video and sound recordings in all programs.
 CCTV is designed to deter and reduce the risk of child abuse in CYS facilities; protect staff from unwarranted allegations of child abuse, provide Soldiers and Parents with "peace of mind" and support CYS management staff in the exercise of program oversight.
-The cameras record most activity areas in the interior and exterior of the buildings.
+The cameras record video and sound in most activity areas in the interior and exterior of the buildings.
 Due to confidentiality reasons, copies of these recordings are not authorized to be given to parent/guardians.
-Recordings are released only to authorized personnel such as the MPI and CID for official business.
+Recordings are released only to authorized personnel such as the MP's and CID for official business.
 Local CYS guidance outlines parameters for viewing video IAW CYS CCTV SOP.